 In addition to lawyers, you may benefit from the assistance of other professionals, such as financial planners, financial divorce specialists, accountants, house and business valuators, and mortgage brokers.
 Your lawyer will act as the quarter-back and will help you decide what other professionals could enhance your negotiating team.

-Grey Divorce: Three Tips
+Advice for Grey Divorces: Three Tips

 There are three things older couples should implement to minimize the trauma of grey divorce: